 During the toddler years, your child might need four new sizes per year!
-Even by the tween years, they might still be outgrowing their shoes every 6-9 months, and sometimes more than that depending on
+Even by the tween years, they might still be outgrowing their shoes every 6-9 months, and sometimes more than that depending on the

 If your child still isn’t old enough to put on their own shoes, it’s pretty obvious to the parent when the shoes are getting too small.
 Otherwise, you may have to test their shoes once in a

-Generally, there should be about a thumb’s width (a half inch or so) of space between the longest toe (either the first or second) and the front of the shoe.
+Generally, there should be about a thumb’s width (a half-inch or so) of space between the longest toe (either the first or second) and the front of the shoe.
 Too much smaller than that, and shoes will start to pinch and cramp.
 Too much longer, and your child might be tripping over their own shoes.